 Here are some easy tips and tricks to capture beautiful photos of your cat.

-A DSLR camera, when used properly, is ideal, but a high quality point-and-shoot digital camera or even your cellphone’s built-in camera will yield better results than a cheap camera, too.
+A DSLR or mirrorless camera, when used properly, is ideal, but a high-quality point-and-shoot digital camera or even your cellphone’s built-in camera will yield better results than a cheap camera, too.
 Invest in a camera that gives you control over the settings and learn how to use it.
 You’ll be a better photographer for it!
 Not only that, a digital camera (with a large memory card) gives you the ability to take as many photos as you need to – and preview them immediately – until you get the perfect shot.

 Don’t forget to pick up some extra batteries to throw in your camera bag.
 There’s nothing worse than running out of juice in the middle of a great photoshoot!

 Use natural lighting conditions.

 Whenever possible, make use of natural light when you take pictures of your cat.
 Avoid flash as its burst may not only cause the glowing “laser eyes,” but may also frighten your kitty.
 Try going outside (as long as kitty can’t dart off) or using a room well lit by a large window.
 Make use of reflecting panels to direct natural light into your shot.